-\sskip \newsub We now briefly outline the idea of the proof of the main result (Theorem \ref{sigma-compact compressible => finite generator}).
-First we present an equivalent condition to the nonexistence of invariant measures that is proved by Nadkarni in \cite{Nadkarni} and is the analogue of Tarski's theorem about paradoxical decompositions (see \cite{Wagon}) for countably additive measures.
+In order to explain the idea behind the proof of \cref{sigma-compact compressible => finite generator}, we now present an equivalent condition to the hypothesis of \cref{Weiss's question}, i.e. to the nonexistence of invariant measures.
+It was proved by Nadkarni in \cite{Nadkarni} and it is the analogue of Tarski's theorem about paradoxical decompositions (see \cite{Wagon}) for countably additive measures.

 Let $X$ be a Borel $G$-space and denote the set of invariant Borel probability measures on $X$ by $\M_G(X)$.
 Also, for $S \subseteq X$, let $[S]_G$ denote the saturation of $S$, i.e. $[S]_G = \bigcup_{g \in G} gS$.